TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

 ```
 In the bottom left you can see the branch you are working in.

-4. This feature requires you to use git in VS Code.
+6. Once all the changes are made it's time to commit and push.
+GitHub Dev requires you to use git in VS Code.
 You can do that in the Source Control tab in the activity bar on the left side of the window (it looks like a branching icon).
 Write your commit message and click on commit & push.
-5. Now let's see the result.
+7. Now let's see the result.
 Go back to your GitHub repo.
 In the top bar, go to actions.

 ```{figure} ./figures/Online_VS2.PNG
 :name: GitHub Actions